How to Set up a Zendesk GitHub Integration: The Complete 2024 Guide

 Why Integrate Zendesk and GitHub

-Now, if you have different teams working on different platforms, they will need a convenient way to exchange data between themselves.
 For example, your customer service team might enter tickets into Zendesk, and your engineers might be copying this data over to issues on GitHub.
 This takes time and if done manually, can be prone to error.

 If you can automate the process, then things will happen more smoothly.
 You will also save money, as nobody is needed to perform the task of transferring information from one place to another.